dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#SqlQueryComposed)]

-<xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> can be used with any primitive type supported by your database provider.
+<xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> can be used with any scalar type supported by your database provider.
 If you'd like to use a type not supported by your database provider, you can use [pre-convention configuration](xref:core/modeling/bulk-configuration#pre-convention-configuration) to define a value conversion for it.

 <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.SqlQueryRaw%2A> allows for dynamic construction of SQL queries, just like <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> does for entity types.